 out of line, out of time

-With devastating impacts of climate change already being felt around the world, the need to act has never been more urgent.
-But 21 of Australia’s biggest companies are dragging us in completely the wrong direction, pursuing new fossil fuel projects and basing their business plans on the failure of the Paris Agreement.
+But 22 of Australia’s biggest companies are dragging us in completely the wrong direction, pursuing new fossil fuel projects and business plans that spell the failure of the Paris Agreement.
 And they’re using our retirement savings to do it.

 Tell your super fund to ditch climate-wrecking companies